sanchit97/sanchit97.github.io/_pages/about.md

 ---
 Greetings!

-I am a second year PhD student in the [Computer Science department](https://engineering.virginia.edu/departments/computer-science) at the [University of Virginia](https://engineering.virginia.edu/).
+I am a second year PhD candidate in the [Computer Science department](https://engineering.virginia.edu/departments/computer-science) at the [University of Virginia](https://engineering.virginia.edu/).

 Education
 =====